RSHorizon/YAWL-Dashboard/yawl-web-frontend/README.md

-# YAWL Web Frontend
+# YAWL Dashboard Frontend

 ## Start Requirements

-YAWL Web Admin is based on the Angular framework and Typescript and some other libraries.
+The YAWL Dashboard is based on the Angular framework and Typescript and some other libraries.
 The most libraries are downloaded automatically by the package manager npm.
 But for this to work, you have to install nodejs and angular-cli.

 1. Download the current version of [nodejs](https://nodejs.org/en/).